Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 --

 ## Centering data more in our conversations is what can help us towards creating a more fair, equitable, and just society in which everyone benefits
+--

+> If we have data, let’s look at data.
+If all we have are opinions, let’s go with mine.

+> + Jim Barksdale, former Netscape CEO

 <!-- Good leaders not only get the **right tools** and the **right data** to the **right people** so they can provide results, but also take seriously their role in **reinforcing the culture of thinking with data** in all they do